fledge-iot/fledge-south-opcua/README.rst

 .. code-block:: console

 The build options for the OPCUA libraries must be changed to create static libraries.
-To do this find the occurances of the add_library directive for opcuaclient, opcuacode and opcuaprotocol and add the option STATIC to it
+To do this find the occurences of the add_library directive for opcuaclient, opcuacode and opcuaprotocol and add the option STATIC to it